OsvaldoBecker/OsvaldoBecker/README.md

 ### Hi there, I'm Osvaldo 👋

-#### I'm a Computer Science student at Universidade de Passo Fundo.

-- 📚 I'm about to finish bachelor's degree in mid 2022.
+- 📚 I'm a Computer Scientist graduated in 2022
 - 💻 I'm currently working as a Software Engineer at ateliware.
 - 🎮 I've already developed three games from scratch using Unity 3D.